 Table of Contents

 What Is Tonal Range In Photography?

-The tonal range in photography is the range of tones between the darkest and brightest areas of an image or the luminance.
+The tonal range in photography is the range of tones between the darkest and brightest areas of an image that are captured by your camera.

 The darkest area represents pure black, and the brightest is pure white.
 In-between includes the shadows, mid-tones, and highlights.

 Tonal range in photography is the brightness levels of light captured by your camera.
 This can range from pure blacks to pure white and shades of grey in-between.

 An image with a wide range of tones will have pure black to pure white in your image.

 A small or narrow range of tones will include a smaller range from shadows to highlights, no pure white, or no pure black, or neither black or whites.

 If you capture an image with a small range of tones, the overall contrast will be flatter vs. a larger range.

 In post-processing, you can increase the range of tones to add more contrast by stretching the image to the outer edges… by adding pure black and pure white.